pkiage/project-ml-microservice-kubernetes/README.md

 ### 3. Run Lint Check

+Task 1: Complete the Dockerfile
+- After you complete this file and save it, it is recommended that you go back to your terminal and run make lint again to see if hadolint catches any errors in your Dockerfile.
+- You are required to pass these lint checks to pass the project.

 ```shell
 make lint
 ```

 ### 4. Run a Container & Make a Prediction

+Task 2: Run a Container & Make a Prediction
+- run_docker.sh
+  - After a brief waiting period, you should see messages indicating a successful build, along with some indications that your app is being served on port 80 (also, a warning about the development server is to be expected, here).
+- make_prediction.sh
+  - In the prediction window, you should see the value of the prediction, and in your main window, where it indicates that your application is running, you should see some log statements print out

+Task 3: Improve Logging & Save Output
+- Copy and paste this terminal output, which has log info, in a text file `docker_out.txt`
+- The docker_out.txt file should include all your log statements plus a line that reads something like ”POST /predict HTTP/1.1” 200 -
+- The docker_out.txt file will be one of two, log output files that will be part of a passing, project submission.

 #### Run and Build a Docker Image